google/trillian/README.md

 to the particular application of the transparent store; this is known as a *personality*.

-The primary purpose of a personality is to implement **admission critera** for the store, so that only particular types of data are added to the store.
+The primary purpose of a personality is to implement **admission criteria** for the store, so that only particular types of data are added to the store.
 For example, a certificate transparency log only accepts data items that are valid certificates; a "CT Log" personality would police this, so that the Trillian